-The Central Statistics Office of Ireland recently released the most popular Irish babies’ names of last year, with Jack and Emily topping their respective lists.
+The Central Statistics Office of Ireland recently released the most popular Irish babies’ names of last year, with Jack and Emily topping their respective lists (this remained unchanged for 2015).
 But wouldn’t it be interesting to turn back the clock to see if these names were as popular over 100 years ago?

 We decided to compare 2013’s results to the 1911 Census of Ireland, which is available to search for free online on The National Arhcives of Ireland’s website and through this analysis we uncovered some interesting facts.